BlackyDrum/cpp-sfml-doodle-jump/README.md

 # How To run main.cpp:
 1. Setup SFML: https://www.sfml-dev.org/tutorials/2.5/start-vc.php
 2. Open your project directory containing the project file (.vcxproj).
-3. Copy the 'assets', 'sounds' and 'game' folder in this directoy.
+3. Copy the 'assets', 'sounds' and 'game' folder in this directory.
 4. Copy the main.cpp in this folder.
 5. Build and run.